-HIV, the virus that causes AIDS, is one of the world’s most serious health and development challenges:
+HIV, the virus that causes AIDS, is one of the world’s most serious health and development challenges.
+According to UNAIDS:

 - The HIV epidemic not only affects the health of individuals, it impacts households, communities, and the development and economic growth of nations.
 Many of the countries hardest hit by HIV also suffer from other infectious diseases, food insecurity, and other serious problems.

-- Read our blog posts on the U.S. Government’s response to the global HIV/AIDS epidemic.
+Read more about the U.S. Government’s global HIV/AIDS activities.

 - Kaiser Family Foundation – The Global HIV/AIDS Epidemic